 Writing about a save is always interesting a writing career stories is one of the best ways to reignite your football manager passion.

-You can share a save with people by finding the save in your files (Documents > Sports Interactive > Football Manager 2016 > games) and sending the file to friends who play the game and when they save it in the file they will be able to load that game.
+You can share a save with people by finding the save in your files (Documents > Sports Interactive > Football Manager 20xx > games) and sending the file to friends who play the game, and when they save it in the file, they will be able to load that game.

-When you do this you can compare how you all do.
 Seeing how you all play out your careers and succeed, or fail, in your careers makes it interesting as it adds a competitive edge.
-You will always want to do better than those you play it with.

 It’s best to do this when you have either played a game so far through or simmed the game to a certain date and save it then send it.

-You feel almost forced to play so that you can keep up and see how you do compared to those you share the save with.
-See who is the best manager and share the game to reignite your passion.
+You feel almost forced to play so that you can keep up and see how you do compare to those you share the save with.